 Big players pushing PWAs

 Google was the first to really champion Progressive Web Apps, popularising the term and encouraging developers to make use of new PWA technologies for its Android OS.
-Since then, others including Microsoft and Mozilla have got on broad, supporting PWA functionality on their platforms.
+Since then, others including Microsoft and Mozilla have got on board, supporting PWA functionality on their platforms.

 Up until recently, Apple was the elephant in the room where PWAs were concerned, with no indication whether iOS would support Progressive Web Apps or not.
 But as of iOS 11.3, PWA functionality is available on iPhones and iPads.